tenkuu/decades/README.md

 ## Known issues

-- Still working on the automatic deployment.
+- None at the moment.